erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ### Prototype Setup

-Development of a first hardware prototype began early on and ran alongside the remaining project.
+Development of the first hardware prototype began early on and ran alongside the remaining project.
-The hope was to rapidly validate the theoretical work to avoid dead ends.
+The goal was to rapidly validate the theoretical work to avoid dead ends.
 The size of the prototype was supposed to be large enough to handle the torques of the smaller robots of the chair while requiring only a modest hardware budget.

 The plan was to begin with a SPCMG array that could be suspended so as to limit the motion to a single plane i.e. 2d motion (see @Fig:prototype-sketch).
 Later it should be possible to extend the array to a four CMG roof array.
-Given the youth of the chair and lack of workshop facilities the design uses as many off the shelf and low cost components as possible.
+Given the limited manufacturing facilities of the chair, the design uses as many off the shelf and low cost components as possible.

 ![Hardware SPCMG prototype with robot attached to it.
 Gyros are in the aluminum cases with the gyro motors mounted on their sides.
 The gimbal motors hang underneath the gyros.
 The motor controller and power supply are mounted underneath the platform.
 The gyro controller, IMU and communication interface for these are mounted on top.
 Note that the rope suspension was rotated by 90° for the picture.](./figures/KR3_seitlich.jpg){ #fig:prototype-sideview }